LadySith/30-days-of-Unity/README.md

 Added the following to [Bang Roller](https://github.com/LadySith/Bang-Roller)
 - Changed dice images
-- You can selec dice now, selected dice will be highlighted
+- You can select dice now, selected dice will be highlighted
 - You cannot reroll selected dice and dynamite